Skip to Main Content

 In a short form footnote, only include the first author's surname followed by et al.

 In a bibliography, list all the authors with only the first author's name inverted.
-(For more than ten authors, list the first seven then et al.)
+(For articles with more than six authors, list the first three then et al.)

 Book